mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 #### Assumptions for 1a

 - The user is not familiar with the concept of foreign keys.
-- The user has at least two tables with primary key constraints set.
+- The user has at least a tables with a primary key constraint set.

 #### Steps for 1a